-Fig 8 - PCS Planning Cycle.
+Figure 6: PCS Planning Cycle.

-$Source: Adapted from Scottish \, Needs \, Assessment \, programme \, (SNAP) - Needs \, assessment \, in \, primary \, care: \, a \, rough \, guide.$
+Source: Adapted from Scottish Needs Assessment programme (SNAP) - Needs assessment in primary care: a rough guide.

-A PCS plan describes the health needs of the population and the pharmaceutical services which are in place, or could be commissioned to meet the identified health needs.
-This is not a stand alone document and the plan should be embedded within the planning processes of NHS Borders in order that the necessary resources for implementation can be identified in subsequent health plans.
+A PCSP describes the health needs of the population and the pharmaceutical services which are in place, or could be commissioned to meet identified health needs.
+This is not a standalone document and the plan should be embedded within the planning processes of NHS Borders in order that the necessary resources for implementation can be identified in subsequent health plans, particularly locality plans.

-The PCS plan will therefore contribute to achievement of key strategic targets for example keeping people out of hospital; support for those with long term condition(s) and improvement of access within primary care.
+The PCSP will therefore contribute to achievement of key strategic targets for example keeping people out of hospital; support for those with long term condition(s) and improvement of access within primary care.
 It will be used to: